The People That Time Forgot (film)

-The People That Time Forgot is a 1977 British-American Technicolor adventure fantasy film based on the novel The People That Time Forgot (1918) and Out of Time's Abyss (1918) by Edgar Rice Burroughs.
-It was produced by Britain's Amicus Productions and directed by Kevin Connor.
+The People That Time Forgot is a 1977 adventure fantasy film based on the novel The People That Time Forgot (1963) and Out of Time's Abyss (1963) by Edgar Rice Burroughs.
+Filmed in Technicolor, it was produced by Britain's Amicus Productions and directed by Kevin Connor.
 Like Connor's other two Burroughs-derived films, The Land That Time Forgot and At the Earth's Core, the film was distributed in the United States by American International Pictures.
+It is the last film made by Amicus before the production company folded.

-The film is a direct sequel to The Land That Time Forgot, which initiated the series in 1975.
+The film is a direct sequel to The Land That Time Forgot, which initiated the series in 1974.
 The story follows a rescue expedition, led by Patrick Wayne in search of his friend, played by Doug McClure, who had vanished many years before.
 The expedition lands on Caprona, the same fantastic prehistoric land where dinosaurs and barbarian tribes of men co-exist.

 Plot

 Major Ben McBride (Patrick Wayne) organises a mission to the Antarctic wastes to search for his friend Bowen Tyler (Doug McClure) who has been missing in the region for several years.
 A British naval survey ship takes them to Caprona.
 McBride's party: the paleontologist Norfolk (Thorley Walters), gunner and mechanic Hogan (Shane Rimmer) and photographer Lady Charlotte 'Charlie' Cunningham (Sarah Douglas) fly over the mountain wall of Caprona in an amphibious aircraft, but are attacked by a fierce giant pterodactylus and forced down.

 They find themselves in a world populated by primitive warriors and prehistoric creatures, all of whom they must evade in order to get back safely to their ship.
 They meet a cave-girl, Ajor (Dana Gillespie), who can speak English (she was taught by Tyler); she leads them to the land of a race of samurai-like warriors called the Nargas, who are keeping Tyler prisoner.
 When the volcano that the Nargas worship erupts, they must escape the cataclysm engulfing the land.
 Tyler sacrifices himself to cover their retreat.